 About "Bad_Fuses" message

-A few days ago, a Navitop controller user reported a Bad_Fuses message appearing on his web control page.
+This is a report from a Navitop controller user who noticed the message "Bad_Fuses" appearing on their web control page.

 Unlike important messages, this message never appears on the LCD screen.
 It indicates that pypilot has detected that the 3 configuration fuse bytes of the ATmega328P are not strictly identical to the ones Sean is using.
 The warning was primarily intended for people programming their own Arduinos, as a hint, as some fuse settings are important, while others are not.